FelixExDe/DAT250/dat250-expass1.md

 # Lab report
-The goal of this session is to ensure that we have a working IDE as well as getting in touch with Heroku.
+The goal of this session is to ensure that we have a working IDE as well as having a first experience with Heroku.
 All the steps below have been done in a Windows 11 Home machine.

 ## Installation